leite/fgodmod/README.md

-# fgodmod for 0 A. D. version A23
+# fgod GUI/Features for 0 A. D. version A23

 Install: